It’s a new day and there’s much to be done – plan, act, schedule, conclude etc.

 Set a timer for yourself everyday and challenge yourself to 5 minutes of organization.
 Rethink your filing system, reorganize your phone apps or unsubscribe from the emails that cause overwhelm.
 Look back after a few days and joyfully see how it all adds up.

-Peek inside the KonMari Method of tidying up, with this insightful, illustrated introduction.
+Peek inside the KonMari Method of tidying up, with this insightful show.
 On days when you need a bit more push, Things organized neatly will inspire your visual senses with no item out of place images.
 It might even get you to start your own knolling- a process of arranging related objects in parallel or 90-degree angles as a method of organization.

 8. Use friendly tech to tackle stress